 2015 – A survey of aesthetics was taken by Lakehead University over 20 weeks in the lower Kaministiquia River and across the entire harbour.

 2016 – A survey of aesthetics was taken across the ice-free season and included the lower Kaministiquia River and across the entire harbour.
-A draft aesthetics report is accessible here.
+A draft report on summer 2015 monitoring activity is accessible here.

 As noted in the September 1st issue of Infosuperior, Lakehead University will be hosting a Climate Change Forum on September 28th and 29th.
 Events on day 1 take place in “The Study”, the student coffee house at the university, while Day 2 events take place in the Conference Room of the Bartley Residence.
 The agenda for the forum has been finalized and is available on the forum website, linked below.
 There is no charge to attend all or part of the forum but participants must register in advance.
 Meals are included in registration both days.

 Events get underway at 1 p.m. on day 1, September 28th but the 2:45 p.m. debate definitely headlines activities.
 Students from various faculties will gather in The Study Coffee House at 2:45 p.m. and duke it out over the following resolution: